marko-milasinovic/clean-w10ame-install/README.md

 # Program list
 Abbreviations:
-* FOSS - Free and open-source software
+* FOSS - Free and Open-Source Software
 * Freeware - software, most often proprietary, that is distributed at no monetary cost to the end user
 * Shareware - proprietary software which has trial use at little or no cost with usually limited functionality, but which can be upgraded upon payment